Download the Somerset County Council Bus Services and Route Map (16/17 routes not yet available).

-You should apply as soon as you have had an interview and an offer of a place to study at College, the Somerset County Council Application form is not yet available.
+You should apply as soon as you have had an interview and an offer of a place to study at College.
+Normally, applications will be open from the end of May.
 In order for you to receive your ticket in time for the start of term, the County Council will need to have received and processed your application by 5 August 2016.

 What if I apply and then no longer require my ticket?

 County Hall have an agreement with the bus companies that a refund can be given on tickets that have been returned to County Hall by 28 October 2016.
 Therefore County Hall will be able to refund you a pro rata amount for the time used.
 After this date there will be no refunds available.

 Will I be able exchange it for a petrol allowance?

 No, petrol allowances are only available for students who live more than 3 miles from a bus stop or if your chosen course is unavailable from an establishment accessible from your nearest bus stop, then an allowance can be offered to get to an appropriate bus stop.
 You will then get an allowance of 18p per mile to and from the bus stop for each day you attend the 16+ establishment, up to a maximum annual payment of £135 per annum.